 The reason I chose this example is that it highlights how crucial partnerships are, especially when you’re new to the industry.
 Even though the partner was less than ideal, Branson took the chance, because he knew this way he’d reach more people faster.
 He’s continuously done this when entering new areas, partnering with governments, incumbents and even competitors.

 If you can partner, do it.
 You’ll get off the ground much quicker.

 I like biographies because by looking at the big picture you can see big, strategic lessons.
-In this case, they’ve reaffirmed what I already saw as Richard Branson’s defining traits: Focus on fun, love and help people, and always go for what improves more lives, even if it means losing some business in the short term.
+In the case of Finding My Virginity, they’ve reaffirmed what I already saw as Richard Branson’s defining traits: Focus on fun, love and help people, and always go for what improves more lives, even if it means losing some business in the short term.
 I recently listened to an interview Tim Ferriss did with him, which I can recommend.

 What else can you learn from the blinks?

 - Why Virgin Mobile is the perfect example of Richard’s principles in action